 There are many choices for early detection

-- Most complete screening method available, identifies and removes polyps in one session
+- Most complete screening method available

 - Examines full colon